WebOfTrust/WOT-terms/docs/04_glossary/cesride.md

 * [Cigar](cigar)
 * [Salter](salter)

 Each primitive will have methods attached to it that permit one to generate and parse the qualified base2 or [base64](base64) representation.
+### Methods
 Common methods you'll find:

 * `.qb64()` - qualified base-64 representation of cryptographic material as a string
 * `.qb64b()` - qualified base-64 representation of cryptographic material as octets (bytes)